 - GEOMETRIC CALIBRATION MODULE.
-This module computes the internal and external parameters of the cameras using the Tsai method [5].
+This module computes the internal and external parameters of the cameras using the Tsai method [7].
 These parameters are used to correct the distortion produced by the camera lenses and to convert camera coordinates to world coordinates and vice versa. - LOCALIZATION MODULE.
 This module computes the position and orientation of objects in the field.
 It uses camera parameters obtained in the Geometric Calibration module to correct distortions in the image.
 Computation uses a set of pre-defined points, each one representing a well known landmark in the field (corners, midline point, etc).
 When a point appears in both camera images, corresponding coordinates are used to match and discard duplicate pixel data. - KALMAN FILTER MODULE.
 This module consists on a Kalman Filter used to reduce the noise generated when the centroid of the blobs are calculated.
 The prediction of the following frame is used to define the position of the square where the ball and the opposite's robots will be searched on the next frame.
 It is also used to obtain the moving vector of each object to be used in the AI system. - GRAPHIC DISPLAY MODULE.
 This module is responsible for displaying video images in the screen and for generating basic drawing functions such as lines, circles, etc. - TRANSMISSION MODULE.
 This module consists of UDP network link used for communication between the vision system and the AI system that process on separate machines.
-The module builds a structure appropriate for data transmission.
-The information sent to the AI system are our robots positions and orientations, the ball and opposites position and the moving vector of all the objects.
+The information transmitted from the AI system are robots positions and orientations, ball, opposite robots position, and the moving vector of all objects.